These are the best AirPods deals of Black Friday

 Apple AirPods are sure to be on a lot of holiday shopping lists this year, and for good reason: These true wireless earbuds offer fast and easy connectivity, auto play/pause and instant pairing to all your Apple devices.
 And as we head into Black Friday, we’re already seeing deals on three different AirPods models.

-However, you might want to wait a couple more days for the AirPods Pro to go on sale.
-Starting Wednesday, November 27 at 7 p.m.
+However, you won’t have to wait until Black Friday for the AirPods Pro to go on sale.
+Starting Wednesday, November 25, at 7 p.m.
 ET, Walmart will have the AirPods Pro at an all-time low price of $169.
-That’s $20 less than Woot’s current deal of $189.99, and $80 off the AirPods Pro standard price when purchased from Apple.
+That’s $20 less than Woot!’s current deal of $189.99, and $80 off the AirPods Pro standard price when purchased from Apple.

 AirPods sales happening right now